trestles/ios-notes/ios-notes.md

-2. controllers
+- Static Analyzer PF227
+- Clean PF229
+- Running on a Device PF230
+- Gauges and Instruments PF238

+## ViewControllers
-   instantiating VCs
+* instantiating VCs
      - initWithCoder
      - initWithNibName - why?

-   UIViewController - lifecycle
+* UIViewController - lifecycle P329
   - Instantiating a Storyboard’s View Controller Programmatically AVC
   - Segues Automatically Instantiate the Destination View Controller AVC
     - where in the VC lifecycle?
   - Transitioning to a New Storyboard Requires a Programmatic Approach AVC
-     - Displaying a View Controller’s Contents Programmatically AVC how to show:
+  - Displaying a View Controller’s Contents Programmatically AVC
+  - how to show:
-           1. Make the view controller the root view controller of a window
+    - Make the view controller the root view controller of a window
-           2. Make it a child of a visible container view controller
+    - Make it a child of a visible container view controller
-           3. Present it from another visible view controller
+    - Present it from another visible view controller
-           4. Present it using a popover (iPad only) Anatomy of a Content View Controller AVC Inititalizing A View Controller
+    - Present it using a popover (iPad only)
+  - Anatomy of a Content View Controller AVC
+  - Inititalizing A View Controller
-        Initializing a View Controller Loaded from a Storyboard
+    - Initializing a View Controller Loaded from a Storyboard
-        Initializing View Controllers Programmatically
+    - Initializing View Controllers Programmatically
   - Managing Memory Efficiently AVC
-      - Responding to Display-Related Notifications AVC Determining Why a View’s Appearance Changed
+  - Responding to Display-Related Notifications AVC
+    - Determining Why a View’s Appearance Changed
   - Using View Controllers in the Responder Chain AVC
   - Creating Custom Seques AVC

-   UINavigationController - embed in
+- UINavigationController - embed in
-     UINavigationItem
+  - UINavigationItem
-     UITabBarItem, UIBarButtonItem
+  - UITabBarItem, UIBarButtonItem

 ```
      // from http://stackoverflow.com/questions/24961671/push-segues-can-only-be-used-by-uinavigationcontroller-error